 Selenium is an essential trace mineral that acts as a powerful antioxidant.
 It helps protect your cells from oxidative damage caused by free radicals.
 Moreover, it can support healthy tissues, organs and body systems.
-It can also prevent early symptoms of aging for it can maintain the elasticity of your tissues, organs as well as promote your cardiovascular system.
+Prevent early symptoms of aging as it maintains the elasticity of your tissues, organs as well as promote your cardiovascular system.

-A lot of studies also prove that adding selenium, vitamin E and other necessary antioxidants in your diet can effectively boost your immune system as it stimulates white blood cell development.
+A lot of studies prove that adding selenium to your diet boost your immune system and stimulates white blood cell development.
 Moreover, selenium is very crucial in the prevention of cardiovascular diseases and stroke attack.

-Discover the health benefits that you can get from selenium which is one of the premium trace minerals and learn why it is necessary for the proper functions of our bodily systems.
+Discover the health benefits that you can get from selenium which is one of the premium trace minerals.
+Learn why it is necessary for the proper functions of our bodily systems.

 Origin and History

 Today, selenium is very important to different industries.
 Researchers say that selenium supplementation is a useful measure to improve global health.
-In addition, farmers use selenium as supplements to livestock which is a natural way to prevent heart diseases, joint problems, and infertility in the animals.
+In addition, farmers use selenium as supplements to prevent diseases and infertility in the animals.

 Selenium has a chemical symbol of Se and an atomic number of 34 in the periodic table of elements.